-(9) Adoption of consolidated taxation system
+(9) Adoption of group tax sharing system and consolidated taxation system

-The Company and some of its subsidiaries have been adopted the consolidated taxation system.
+The Company and some of its domestic consolidated subsidiaries have adopted the group tax sharing system.
+In addition, some of its foreign consolidated subsidiaries have adopted the consolidated taxation system.